6 tips for securing IoT apps from risk | TechAhead

 Use strong, non-default passwords to enhance IoT Security

-In 2016, the Mirai botnet brought down US east coast Internet service in a DDoS attack by using a public list of 62 standard passwords to enter open ports on the network.
-Unfortunately, the lesson does not seem to have been learned because even two years later 15% of IoT devices still used the default password they were shipped with.
+In 2016, the Mirai botnet brought down US East Coast Internet service in a DDoS attack by using a public list of 62 standard passwords to enter open ports on the network.
+Unfortunately, the lesson does not seem to have been learned because even two years later, 15% of IoT devices still used the default password they were shipped with.

 Here is what can be easily done to overcome this challenge:

-The way around this could be to ensure updates by configuring routers or apps during the time when the device is in the least use.
-All stakeholders must be educated that regular device updates are essential to maintain IoT security so that they do not feel them be disruptions.
+The only solution to avoiding passive attacks is to close all back doors and run continuous updates.
+However, many users decide not to update their devices when prompted.
+The way around this could be to ensure updates by configuring routers or apps when the device is in the most minor use.
+All stakeholders must be educated that regular device updates are essential to maintain IoT security so they do not feel disruptions.

 These are some ways in which end users can ensure better IoT security: